-Emergency Management Southland (EMS) is a shared service between SDC, ES, GDC and ICC.
-It focuses on ensuring communities are prepared for emergencies and that they are able to respond to and recover from these when they do happen.
+Emergency Management Southland (EMS) is a shared service between Southland District Council, Environment Southland, Invercargill City Council and Gore District Council.
+It focuses on ensuring communities are prepared for emergencies, and they are able to respond to and recover from these when they do happen.
 Specific actions include public education and ensuring a pool of trained personnel.